AtixCG/Universal-3D-Shortcuts/README.md

 ## Command Reference & Customization

-The document containing the list of keyboard shortcuts can be used as a Command Reference to find the same command between 3D programs.
-If you don't like navigation or any keyboard shortcuts, you can easily change them in each program.
+The document containing the list of keyboard shortcuts can be used as a command reference to find the same command across different 3D programs.
+Additionally, if you prefer to customize your own navigation or keyboard shortcuts, you can easily change them in each program to better suit your workflow.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/112505578/207441062-69beead0-ad7b-4a54-80a5-f05814fd57b5.gif" width= "100%">